Confirmation of Acceptance for Studies (CAS)

 Can I work whilst studying?

-Your BRP card or Digital Immigration Status will display the number of hours that you are permitted to work during term time.
+Your BRP card or Digital Immigration Status will display the number of hours you are permitted to work during term time.
+You must not exceed the stated limit.

-Before you start work alongside your studies, be sure to read our guidance on working during studies for international students.
+Before you start working during your studies, carefully read this information on working during studies.

 Placement year FAQ